ankushkapoor2003/stent_geometry_builder/README.md

 ```
 @software{YourSoftware,
     author = {Your Name and Coauthors},
-    title = {Stent Geometry Builders for IR1 and HS1 Designs},
+    title = {Stent Geometry Builders for IR and HS Designs},
     year = {2024},
     doi = {DOI of the Zenodo Release}
 }